lolleko/unreal-docset/README.md

 * Run `make`
 * Run `./bin/unreal-docset [UnrealEngineInstallDir]/Engine/Documentation/Builds`

-The API documentation will be build from the archives in `Engine/Documentation/Builds`.
-Therefore the path to `Engine/Documentation/Builds` is required, this directory should be located in your UE4 install dir.

-The remaining documentation will be scrapped from `docs.unrealengine.com`.
+The documentation will be scrapped from `docs.unrealengine.com`.
-Scrapping requires around 3GB bandwidth and around 100k http requests.
+Scrapping requires around 7GB bandwidth and around 200k http requests.
 Due to rate limitation the scrapping might take a while (up to an hour).

-The resulting docset should be around 4GB in size.
+The resulting docset should be around 5GB in size.

 ### Known issues